 The Raspberry Pi Verified Peripherals List may be helpful for finding substitutes for the products recommended above.

 As mentioned above, the wireless adapter is optional.
-Naomi runs just fine on a wired connection (via ethernet), so you can choose between the two setups depending on what works best for you.
+Naomi runs just fine on a wired connection (via ethernet) and does not require an always on connection to the internet.
+The wireless adapter allows you to access the Raspberry Pi from another computer.

 Check out more details about Naobian, the hassle-free Naomi setup.